 Not a few blocks from my home I realized that the checks to deposit were left behind.
 So, I turned around and headed back to my house.
 In the brief moments while riding without my helmet, I realized that my neighbor, being the kind and gentle soul that she is, had only my best interests in mind and her admonishment was reasonable.
 When I returned to my house, I retrieved the checks, stuffed them in my pocket, and donned my helmet before taking off for the bank.

 This incident reminded me of a post by Pastor Chris Brauns where he indicated that “Submit” was viewed as a profane word in today’s culture.
-Just as I noted in my response there that “Obey” may equally be a term held in disdain by our culture, I suggest that yet another “swear” word in our society is the word “Judge.”
+Just as I noted in my comment there that “obey” is viewed by many as a 4-letter word, I suggest that another “swear” word in our society is the word “judge” when used as a verb.
 We don’t like it when we’re judged by others, even if it’s for our own good.
 We’re told “You’re not supposed to judge others.”
 Christians especially seem to have Matthew 7:1 ready at all times when the heat is turned up (“Do not judge, or you too will be judged.”
 NIV).
 But is it wrong to judge others?

 When set in the larger context (Matthew 7:1-5) we find that Jesus was not intending to lay down a blanket precept never to judge under any circumstances.
 If he did, then by calling someone a “hypocrite” (Matthew 7:5) would make him guilty of the very thing he was cautioning against!
 My reading of this text suggests that only when you’ve dealt with your own sins can you “see clearly to remove the speck from your brother’s eye.”
 But this “seeing” entails some form of judgment.
 Whether assessing our own failures or those of another, a measure of “judgment” is required.